vierilusen/git-diff-x/README.md

 [![GitHub issues](https://img.shields.io/github/issues/vierilusen/git-diff-x)](https://github.com/vierilusen/git-diff-x/issues)
 [![Packagist PHP Version](https://img.shields.io/packagist/dependency-v/laravel-zero/laravel-zero/php)](https://github.com/vierilusen/git-diff-x/releases/tag/v1.0)

-This project is made only for internal personal use for the needs of PT Bhinneka Life Indonesia.
-A CLI program for identified diff beetwen repo branch to repo master in dev repo and generate diff for the needs deploy to DP_APP_DB repo automatically.
+The purpose of this project is to provide a CLI program that can be used internally by PT Bhinneka Life Indonesia.
+The program is designed to identify the differences between a repository branch and its master in the development repository.
+Once identified, it generates a diff that can be used to deploy changes automatically to the DP_APP_DB repository.

 ## Require
 - [PHP 8.1+](https://www.php.net/releases/)